alphagov/govuk-developer-docs/source/manual/get-started.html.md

 ###  For GDS issued MacBooks

-Follow the [Cabinet Office guidance on how to sign into the GDS VPN using Google credentials][gds-vpn-wiki].
+Follow the [GDS guidance on how to sign into the GDS VPN using Google credentials][gds-vpn-wiki].

 ###  For Bring Your Own Devices (BYOD)